Chris Mullin: Golden State Warriors (1985–1997)

 In the 1985 NBA draft, the Golden State Warriors selected Mullin in the first round with the seventh pick.
 In Mullin's first three seasons with the Warriors, he was primarily a spot-up shooting guard playing in the backcourt alongside Eric "Sleepy" Floyd.

 In his second season, 1986–87, the Warriors advanced to the Western Conference semifinals under George Karl, where they lost to the eventual NBA champion Los Angeles Lakers.
 The next season, Don Nelson became the Warriors' coach and had plans to move Mullin to small forward.
 During his third season in the NBA, Mullin admitted to Nelson that he was an alcoholic.
 After missing several practices, Mullin was suspended, then entered an alcohol rehabilitation program.

 For five consecutive seasons, from 1988 until 1993, Mullin scored an average of 25 or more points and five rebounds.
 Additionally, the Warriors made five straight playoff appearances.
 Mullin, Mitch Richmond, and 1989 first-round draftee Tim Hardaway formed the trio "Run TMC" (the initials of the players' first names and a play on the name of the popular rap group Run–D.M.C.) that were the focal stars of this playoff run.
-A five-time All-Star, Mullin also won Olympic gold twice—as a member of the 1984 amateur team, and for the 1992 Dream Team.
+Mullin was a five-time All-Star during his time in Golden State and won his second Olympic gold medal in 1992 as a member of the Dream Team.

 In 1993, Nelson traded for Chris Webber on NBA Draft day, hoping to make the Warriors stronger in the frontcourt.
 Mullin's body began breaking down, and he began to miss significant numbers of games.
 The Warriors had a successful first season with Webber, but he and Nelson began to bicker over his use as a player.
 This led Nelson to resign, and subsequent coaches saw Mullin as injury-prone and began to center the team around Latrell Sprewell.